 Send a Follow-Up

-Follow-up is vital to the success of a virtual event and can be an ongoing process if you decide to spread out your virtual conference over a period of time.
+Follow-up is vital to the success of a virtual event and can be an ongoing process if you decide to spread out your virtual conference over time.
 You could segment your follow-ups based on attendance, behavior profiles, or other factors.
-Decide this in advance and have your follow-up planned before your event so you’re not left scrambling.
+Decide this in advance and plan your follow-up before your event, so you’re not left scrambling.

 Include the below elements in your virtual event follow-up:

 Survey - Instead of waiting to send a survey until after the entire event ends, try sending one halfway through.
-You can ask what content and features your participants have liked and appreciated, and what they would like to see more of.
+You can ask what content and features your participants have liked and appreciated and what they want to see more of in the future.
 Take this opportunity to ask sales qualification questions as well.
-At the very end, you should send out a final survey to gather feedback and testimonials.
+You should send out a final survey to gather feedback and testimonials at the very end.

 On-Demand Recording -Not everyone who registers can attend your event.
-However, a major advantage of virtual events is that you can capture both a live and on-demand audience.
+However, a significant advantage of virtual events is capturing both a live and on-demand audience.
 An easy way to do this is to share your on-demand recordings after your event.
-Reach and Demio handle this automatically, or you can set it up using your own email marketing tool.
+Reach and Demio handle this automatically, or you can set it up using your email marketing tool.
 In 2021, Demio saw a 156% increase in on-demand webinars and an average 51% attendance rate.

-Content - Share relevant follow-up content with your audience like a copy of the slide deck, a white paper, or other information related to your event.
+Content - Share relevant follow-up content with attendees like a copy of the keynote speaker’s slide deck, a white paper, or other information about your event.

-Sales - If applicable, make sure your sales representatives follow up with your audience (ideally immediately following your event).
+Sales - If applicable, ensure your sales representatives follow up with your audience (ideally immediately following your event).
 They should check to see if people enjoyed it, find out what topics they found most interesting, and see if they’d like to discuss their thoughts further.

 Virtual Event No-Shows

-No-show registrants can be just as valuable as your attendees.
-Evergreen content gives your sales team a great reason to reach out to them!
-They can follow up directly with the recordings and any resources from the virtual event.
-This way, they can watch your webinar on their own time and still gain all the benefits of attending live.
+No-show registrants can be valuable.
+Evergreen content gives your sales team a reason to reach out to them!
+They can follow up with the recordings and resources from the virtual event.
+They can watch your webinar on their own time and gain benefits.

 Part 5: Event Formats You Should Consider in the Virtual World

 Conferences can be one-day or multi-day online events.
 Attendees can register for individual sessions throughout the day, and keynote and breakout sessions are structured similar to webinars.
-Producers have the option to record sessions ahead of time and run them as automated events.
+Producers can record sessions ahead of time and run them as automated events.

-Virtual roadshows are crafted for different time zones and audiences, and content can be localized so your audience relates to the presentation.
-Roadshows often include fun activities as well as demos and interactions with your sales team.
+Virtual roadshows for different time zones and audiences can have localized content so your audience relates to the presentation.
+Roadshows often include fun activities, demos, and interactions with your sales team.
 Make sure to keep the event engaging and fun while also being informative.
 Include polls, group work, opportunities for networking, and giveaways.

 The purpose of roundtable discussions is to provide a place where leaders can come together to discuss industry challenges and best practices.
 Keep it exclusive.
-The discussion is moderated, but all attendees can dial in or be on camera to contribute to the conversation.
+The moderated forum discussion enables all attendees to dial in or be on camera and contribute to the conversation.

-This is structured as an interview or small panel where the hosts facilitate a Q&A with the audience.
-Attendees can log in to watch the interview in real time or on demand.
+A fireside chat is a structured interview or small panel facilitated by a host with Q&A. Attendees can log in to watch the interview in real-time or on demand.
 Fireplace not required!

 We hope this guide has put you on the path to planning an imaginative, engaging, and successful virtual event.
 Our advice comes from years of engaging people online and in person.
 Happy hosting!